debugme/docker-github-travis-aws/README.md

-## React App That Reloads In Browser And Reruns Tests When App Code or Test Code
+# React App That Reloads In Browser And Reruns Tests When App Code or Test Code

+## Notable Points

-The `src` and `public` folders are not copied over from the host machine into the docker image.
+(1) The `src` and `public` folders are not copied over from the host machine into the docker image.
 Instead volumes are used to create symbolic links back from the image into the host machine.
 In this way, the user can make changes on the host machine and see the changes made in the browser.
 The user can also make changes on the host machine and see the unit tests rerun in the container.

+(2) We define two docker ignore files, one for development (`Dockerfile.dev.dockerignore`) and one for production (`Dockerfile.dockerignore`) These are used to specify what folders/files should be ignored when using either the development or production dockerfiles.

+# `DEVELOPMENT`

 ## DOCKERFILE